Crossfire Hurricane (FBI investigation): Durham special counsel investigation

 As of May 2019, Attorney General William Barr was conducting an investigation into the origins of the FBI probe, whether surveillance was adequately predicated, potential overreach by FBI or Department of Justice (DOJ) leadership, and whether the Steele dossier was part of a Russian disinformation campaign.
 Barr assigned John Durham, the United States Attorney for the District of Connecticut, to lead the investigation.

 Upon the December 2019 release of the Justice Department Inspector General's findings that the investigation was properly opened on a factual and legal basis, Barr and Durham publicly stated their belief the evidence justified opening only a preliminary rather than a full investigation and indicated they would continue to investigate.

 On November 2, 2020, the day before the presidential election, New York magazine reported that:

 On December 1, 2020, Attorney General Barr revealed to the Associated Press that on October 19, 2020, he had appointed Durham to be a Special Counsel pursuant to the federal statute that governed such appointments.
 Durham's investigation, according to Barr's statement to the Associated Press and the Attorney General's order appointing Durham as special counsel, was to examine whether "any federal official, employee, or any other person or entity violated the law in connection with the intelligence, counter-intelligence, or law-enforcement activities directed at the 2016 presidential campaigns, individuals associated with those campaigns, and individuals associated with the administration of President Donald J. Trump, including but not limited to Crossfire Hurricane and the investigation of Special Counsel Robert S. Mueller III."

+On May 15, 2023, special counsel Durham's final report was released by the Department of Justice in its entirety.
+The report did not recommend any additional charges to individuals involved in the special counsel investigation, nor did it recommend significant changes to FBI practices for politically charged investigations.
+It did, however, claim that the FBI used raw, uncorroborated intelligence to launch a full investigation that never should have been conducted under the presented facts.
+Additionally, Durham criticized the FBI and Justice Department for failing "to uphold their important mission of strict fidelity to the law in connection with certain events and activities described in this report."
+This conclusion differs from a December 2019 probe by the Justice Department inspector general which found that sufficient evidence existed to launch the investigation.